 What will happen with the findings you send in?

-If your observation is solid, then we’ll publish it in a Deductive Whiskey Tasting Theory article with full credit for the find going to you.
-Eventually, we’ll publish a book on Deductive Whiskey Tasting and you’ll be immortalized in print for your contributions.
+If your observation is repeatable, then we’ll publish it in a Whiskey Tasting Theory article with full credit for the find going to you.
+Eventually, we’ll publish a book on Whiskey Tasting and you’ll be immortalized in print for your contributions.

 How do you get started?